rmazzier/Master-Thesis/README.md

 to derive explanations.
 In this work, we first give a survey on the research field of Explainable AI, providing more rigorous definitions of the concepts of interpretability and explainability.
-We then delve deeper in the research field of Neural Symbolic Integration, which tackles the task of integrating the statistical learning power of machine learning with the symbolic and ab- stract world of logic.
+We then delve deeper in the research field of Neural Symbolic Integration, which tackles the task of integrating the statistical learning power of machine learning with the symbolic and abstract world of logic.
 Specifically, we analyze Knowledge Enhanced Neural Networks (KENN), a special kind of residual layer for neural architectures which makes it possible to inject symbolic logical knowledge inside a neural network.
-We describe and analyze experimental re- sults on relational data on the task of collective classification, and study how KENN is able to automatically learn the importance of logical rules from the training data.
+We describe and analyze experimental results on relational data on the task of collective classification, and study how KENN is able to automatically learn the importance of logical rules from the training data.
 We finally review explainability methods for KENN, proposing ways to extract explanations for the predictions provided by the model.

-### Credits for LateX Template
+## Credits for LateX Template

 Fork of https://github.com/mychele/unipd-latex-template (https://github.com/suchow/Dissertate)